DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2021-07-22-making-mosaics-with-stellina-and-astropixel-processor.md

 comments: true
 ---

 This post walks through one technique for making mosaics, or pictures that are combined from multiple exposures.
-This appproach integrates the mosaic during stacking using AstroPixel Processor.
+This approach integrates the mosaic during stacking using AstroPixel Processor.

 My first mosaic was [Collinder 399](https://photos.app.goo.gl/HWJKtQTPo9s8p7MK6).
 The [first time](https://photos.app.goo.gl/CdZDPvWw46SvQHae8) I observed it, I realized it was too large for the field of view.
 I decided to use a feature of Stellina called _reframing_ and take a run at AstroPixel Processor’s solution for mosaics.
 I was happy with the result, so this time I set out to do the same thing with the North Star, Polaris, “Engagement Ring” asterism.